GeZhouyang/GeZhouyang.github.io/_pages/about.md

 My current research interests are at the intersection of fluid mechanics and active matter.
 Specifically, I am interested in how hydrodynamic interactions between microswimmers affect their collective motions and the bulk fluid properties.
-I explore these questions numerically by doing CPU/GPU simulations.
+I explore these questions numerically via CPU/GPU simulations.
 Most of the programs I use are open-source and can be downloaded from my Github page.

 Active fluids are not only of fundamental interest,